This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Parmigiano Reggiano

-• Extra virgin olive oil (for frying — a high-quality EVOO makes a difference)
+• Extra virgin olive oil (for frying — a high-quality EVOO makes a real difference)

 How to Make Chicken Cutlets: Step by Step

-Pound the Cutlets Thin — This Step is Non-Negotiable
+Step 1: Pound the Cutlets Thin — This Step Is Non-Negotiable

-The most important part of this recipe is making sure your cutlets are hammered out very thin.
+The most important step is making sure your cutlets are very thin.
 The ideal thickness is between 1/8 and 1/4 inch.
-Thin cutlets cook more quickly, which means the juices remain inside.
-And they develop that gorgeous golden-brown crust that gives you the satisfying crunch in every bite.
+Thin cutlets cook quickly, which keeps the juices inside and develops a golden, crunchy crust.

-If you buy your poultry from a local butcher, ask them to pound the cutlets thin for you; most will do it happily.
-If you're buying whole breast or thicker cutlets from the grocery store, you can easily do this yourself at home with a meat tenderizer or mallet.
+If you buy from a local butcher, ask them to pound the cutlets thin for you.
+Most will do it happily.
+If you are buying from a grocery store, you can do it yourself at home.

 How to Pound Chicken Cutlets at Home

-Slice the whole breast into strips about 1/2 inch thick, then use a meat mallet to pound them out.
+Slice the whole breast into strips about 1/2 inch thick.
+Use a meat mallet to pound them out.
 If pieces get too wide, cut them in half.
-Aim for as uniform in thickness as possible.
-Uniformness ensures even cooking.
-Use a mallet with a smooth finished side to avoid poking holes in the meat.
+Aim for uniform thickness — this ensures even cooking.
+Use the smooth side of the mallet to avoid poking holes in the meat.

-Soak in Egg for Maximum Flavor ("Piu Saporito")
+Step 2: Soak in Egg for Maximum Flavor ("Più Saporito")

-The concentrated flavors for these chicken cutlets come from the egg mixture.
-The eggs absorb the garlic flavor and create the sticky base for your breadcrumb crust.
-But first, the meat needs to rest in the mixture long enough to become piu saporito, or "tastier," as Lina says.
-The egg also helps to tenderize the chicken.
-Don't rush this step.
+The flavor in these cutlets comes from the egg mixture.
+The eggs absorb the garlic and create the sticky base for the breadcrumb crust.
+Let the chicken rest in the mixture long enough to become più saporito — "tastier," as Lina says.
+The egg also tenderizes the meat.
+Do not rush this step.

-Also, don't overcrowd the pan.
-Fry 2 to 4 cutlets at a time, leaving plenty of room around the edges so they can fry evenly.
-Crowding reduces oil temperature rapidly, which prevents browning and our favorite part, the crunch.
+Do not overcrowd the pan.
+Fry 2 to 4 cutlets at a time with room around each one.
+Crowding drops the oil temperature, which prevents browning and kills the crunch.
 Always work in batches.

-Place cooked cutlets on a wire rack to allow the oil to drain.
-This step prevents steam from softening the crust.
-Sprinkle the chicken cutlets with salt immediately after frying.
-Seasoning adheres best while hot.
-Serve promptly for maximum crispiness!
+Place cooked cutlets on a wire rack to drain.
+This prevents steam from softening the crust.
+Salt immediately after frying — seasoning sticks best while the crust is hot.
+Serve promptly.

-Frying is a national pastime in southern Italy, especially in Calabria.
-Honestly, we almost never use a thermometer.
+Frying is a daily practice in southern Italy, especially in Calabria.
+We almost never use a thermometer.
 Our method: drop a few breadcrumbs into the oil.
-If they sizzle immediately, you're ready.
-If you prefer precision, use a thermometer and aim for around 350°F (175°C).
+If they sizzle immediately, you are ready.
+If you prefer precision, aim for around 350°F (175°C).

 Why We Fry in Extra Virgin Olive Oil

 Worried about smoke point?
-Don’t be.
-When frying, you will not reach the smoke point for olive oil.
-But in addition to this, smoke point is not a reliable measurement of an oil's stability.
+Do not be.
+At frying temperatures, you will not reach the smoke point of olive oil.
+And smoke point is not a reliable measure of an oil's stability anyway.
+For a full breakdown of why frying in olive oil works, read our guide on frying with olive oil.

 How to Serve Italian Chicken Cutlets